 Quick Warning About Choosing Wet Palette Papers for Miniature Paints

 You want the water from the sponge to seep through the paper into the paint sitting above.
-Baking sheets usually use wax coatings to make them non-stick to cookies and stuff.
+Baking parchment or sheets usually use wax coatings to make them non-stick to cookies and stuff.

 Instead, go for parchment paper.